kserve/modelmesh-serving/docs/predictors/setup-storage.md

 # drwxr-xr-x 2 nobody 4294967294   4096 Mar 16 08:55 .
 ```

-### 3. (a) Add a storage entry to the `storage-config` secret
+### 3. (a) Add a PVC entry to the `storage-config` secret

-The `storage-config` secret is part of the ModelMesh Quickstart deployment.
-If not you can create it using the
+The `storage-config` secret is part of the ModelMesh [Quickstart](/docs/quickstart.md) deployment.
+If you deployed ModelMesh without it, you can create it using the YAML spec outlined below.

-YAML spec outlined below.
-To configure ModelMesh to mount the PVC to the runtime serving pods, we need to add an PVC entry to the secres stringData.
+To configure ModelMesh to mount the PVC to the runtime serving pods, we need to add an entry of type `pvc` to the secret's `stringData`.
 The chosen key `pvc1` is of no consequence.
-Note that
-the `localMinIO` and the `pvc2` entries are only for illustration.
+Note that the `localMinIO` and the `pvc2` entries are only for illustration.

 ```YAML
 apiVersion: v1